theNewDynamic/minjinlee.com/_drafts/south-china-morning-post-james-kidds-writer-of-the-year.md

 "My writer of the year is Min Jin Lee, whose superb new novel Pachinko was accompanied by a timely reprint of her superb old one, Free Food for Millionaires (2007)."

-For the complete list and article, please click the link.&nbsp;
+For the complete list and article, please click the link.